Grahp/Website/pages/Coding with Steno.md

 ---
-title: Steno Code Editing Model
+title: Coding with Steno
-permalink: steno-code-editing-model
+permalink: coding-with-steno
 redirect_from:
   - steno-editor
   - steno-code-editor